Objective Biomechanics: Nerve entrapment syndromes

 Please read the full description in the informational box below.
 Also, make sure to read the “Terms and conditions” page as you book your attendance.

-Objective Biomechanics: Nerve entrapment syndromes is an education which allows the practitioner to detect, treat and resolve nerve entrapment syndromes in the trunk & neck as well as upper and lower extremities.
+Objective Biomechanics: Nerve entrapment syndromes is an educational program which allows the practitioner to detect, treat and resolve nerve entrapment syndromes in the trunk & neck as well as upper and lower extremities.
 This subject has become extremely controversial, perhaps mainly due to the lack of agreement both with regards to diagnosis and treatment, however this class will change that.

 You may appreciate some of the quotes below, as they clearly demonstrate the diffusity of nerve entrapment cases in general (TOS is perhaps the most (in)-famous nerve entrapment syndrome, which i why I chose these quotes).